 - the ability to work as part of a team as well as alone

 - the ability to carry out more than one task at once.

-- You will undertake the Network Rail Signaller Apprenticeship Programme for a minimum of 12 months.
+- You will undertake the Network Rail Signaller Apprenticeship Programme which involves attending a 12-week residential signaller training course followed by a period of supervised on the job training.
 This would lead to Level 2 Infrastructure Operations Apprenticeship.

-- Training covers railway rules and regulations, health and safety and operation of signal box equipment.
+- Training covers learning essential technical and non-technical skills, railway rules and regulations, health and safety and operation of signal box equipment.

 - You have to pass exams to progress to a full time position.

 - Throughout your career you are continuously assessed to ensure that your knowledge and skills are up to standard.